Jodie Marsh: Totally Jodie Marsh

 In May 2007, the website Marry Me Jodie Marsh was launched with the teaser "I'm getting married this September...
 Only problem is that I don't have a man!"
 Men were invited to submit an application for a series of open auditions for the chance to marry Marsh that September.
 MTV filmed the search and subsequent wedding.

 The reality series documenting Marsh's search to find a husband, entitled Totally Jodie Marsh: Who'll Take Her Up the Aisle?, premiered in July 2007.
 Marsh eventually chose Matt Peacock, an ex-boyfriend of fellow glamour model Jordan.

 The couple married on 1 September 2007.
 A second ceremony at her mother’s home was shown on MTV on 2 September 2007.
 They decided to separate in December 2007.
 Marsh later admitted to Love It magazine in its 8 January 2008 issue that ".. the marriage was for TV.
 It was never for real" and "I'm not hiding the fact I did the TV show for money.
 Of course I did".

 Modelling career

 Following her appearance on Essex Wives, Marsh modelled for The Sun's Page 3, which she appeared on six times in total.

-Marsh worked with – and appeared in – magazines such as FHM, Loaded, Nuts and Zoo Weekly.

 In June 2009, Marsh appeared on the cover of Zoo Weekly for the first time; she also appeared in a number of subsequent issues.
+She also worked with – and appeared in – magazines such as FHM, Loaded, and Nuts.

+In 2023, she stated that she has an OnlyFans account.